Ghana’s Founder-Father: My Pride And My Shame – Where Are We Drifting?

-However, as a compatriot once said, that “God’s signature – no eraser”, and to wit whatever God has destined man – no one can change.
+However, as a compatriot once said, that “God’s signature – no eraser”, and to wit; “ whatever God has destined man – no mortal being can change.”
 The above proves why they could not change the course of history when immediately after the coup that overthrew him; President Gnasingbe Eyadema of Togo visited Ghana, and what happened gave meaning to it.

-In an attempt to placate Eyadema, the leader of the so-called National Liberation Council (NLC), Col. Kotoka, paid him a visit in Lome, and for whatever reasons was shot and Killed on his return at the only International Airport in Ghana which has been named after him – a traitor?
-Such was the stature of the Osagyefo, to the extent that an adversary of the like of Eyadema could not hide his admiration for the achievements of the man so vilified by a handful of his countrymen.
+In an attempt to placate Eyadema, the leader of the so-called National Liberation Council (NLC), Col. Kotoka, paid him a visit in Lome, and for whatever reasons was shot and Killed shortly after his return at the only International Airport in Ghana which has been named after him – a traitor?
+Such was the stature of the Osagyefo, to the extent that an adversary, the like of Eyadema – could not hide his admiration for the achievements of the man so vilified by a handful of his countrymen.

-And they did then, succeed in making the African and particularly the Ghanaian – POLITICALLY UNCONSCIOUS.
+And they did succeed in making the African and particularly the Ghanaian – POLITICALLY UNCONSCIOUS.

 But, whereas the flame was put off in Ghana, the African flame of liberation he lit was held aloft across the Continent.
 He so much believed in the African Liberation agenda to the extent that after his overthrow, that conviction was never destabilized in his thinking, for as he once stated, “…I gave them (Ghanaians) their freedom and built the country up for them.
 If they want to throw it away, it is their affair.
 There are two reasons why I must go back – African unity and socialism”.